 - Set Background: Image> Photorendering Settings> Image Size & Background...

-Choose 'Picture' and select the background image from your loaded library. - Create Render: With just your background objects selected, render your first image.
+- Create Render: With just your background objects selected, render your first image.

 - Save Render: Save this rendering into your loaded library, where your original background is located.
 I recommend saving the image as a tiff image with no compression.
 With Photorender window active, File> Save